 The following headline principles are employed time and time again by the best email marketing campaigns to encourage opens:

-- Short, sweet and to the point: with the ideal subject line length sitting around 50 characters, you’re going to have to be economical with your words (“How can we help?”)
+- Short, sweet and to the point: according to the Marketo study, the ideal subject line should be around 41 characters long; you’re going to have to be economical with your words (“How can we help?”)

 - Stop them in their tracks: subject lines that pose questions or contain bold statements (“Do not open this email”) give your readers no choice but to stop, look and open

-- Personalize when possible: readers love hearing their own names, as including the name of your recipient in the subject line of an email is a surefire way to increase engagement (up to 74% according to eConsultancy)
+- Personalize when possible: readers love hearing their own names, as including the name of your recipient in the subject line of an email is a surefire way to increase engagement.
+Emails with personalized subject lines are 26% more likely to be opened.

 You don’t need to be a master wordsmith or copywriter to craft strong subject lines.
 These principles are more than enough to steer you in the right direction.